-More then 1,700 people perform research and production at Umicore in Germany.
+Round about 1,700 people perform research and production at Umicore in Germany.
 Each individual plays their part in the success of our company.
 Each individual decisively contributes to his or her area of responsibility.
 Here, you can read a few descriptions of professions that work together in our versatile industry in an interdisciplinary manner.
 Together, we are Umicore!

 Test bench engineer

 One of our test bench engineers for example is responsible for engine and vehicle test benches for exhaust gas catalysts.
 He plans and coordinates the tests as well as implements and subsequently evaluates them.
 A close contact with the customer is very important in this job, because a Umicore test bench engineer works together with them to develop suitable solutions for the testing of complex exhaust gas aftertreatment systems.
 The constant optimization of procedures and tests also forms an integral part of the work of an engineer, as does the understanding of a broad range of subjects - from test bench technology to motor applications or exhaust aftertreatment systems.
 Being able to work independently and having a proactive attitude is an advantage, as are communication and team skills, in order to jointly develop solutions.
 The next career step for a Umicore test bench engineer, for example, may be the position of "Senior Test Bench Engineer" with staff responsibility, or a switch to application technology where the focus is on the products and their improvement.